Is An Indiana Registered Agent Necessary For Your Business?

 The reason for having one makes sense.
 If a business is owned by one individual, it’s easy to determine who should be notified in the event of an annual report renewal, lawsuit, or tax notice.
 However, if a business has several owners, members, or partners, it would be difficult to determine who the correct contact is.
 By requiring a central point of contact, there is no question that time-sensitive documents are going to the right person in a timely manner.

 What is required of a registered agent in Indiana?

 The primary responsibility of a registered agent in Indiana is to accept important legal notices and tax documents and then forward them to the appropriate person in the business.

-Who can be a registered agent in Indiana?
+Who can be a registered agent for an LLC in Indiana?